Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 All screenshots also have the environment fog unchanged from the default values unless specified otherwise.
 All screenshots also have the geo and env rotated a bit to show how a material will react to directional lights.

-All code snippets will have `map` set the output difficulty.
+All code snippets will use `map` as the output.
 Here's an example of that, with `ExpertPlusLawless.dat` being the input and `ExpertPlusStandard.dat` being the output:
 ```typescript
 const map = new Difficulty("ExpertPlusLawless.dat", "ExpertPlusStandard.dat");
 ```